 Most tourists stay a couple of days in Phuket and often land up in Patong but there are many more amazing tourist attractions in Phuket!

 Near the airport, In the north of the island, you will find the less popular villages and beaches.
 Nai Yang, one of Phuket’s more quiet areas with the very beautiful Banana Rock Beach is still a well-kept secret.
 I recommend a night or 2 in the area to get acquainted with what you would expect in Thailand before you head off to the better-known areas of Thailand.

 When asking the Thais their favourite place on the island, the answer was mostly a beautiful lookout point call Promthep Cape, a serene lookout point on the tip of the Island.
 An area is known for its sunsets and riddled with coves, next to the pristine beach of Nai Harn.
 A 30-minute scooter drive from Patong would get your there and a stop in Kata or one of the many restaurants along the scenic drive is never a bad idea.

 Something not to be missed while in Phuket is one of the many markets, the weekend market in the centre of Phuket is great for grabbing souvenirs at incredible prices.
-Thailand road food market is really great for an evening trip.
+Thailand road food market is really great for an evening trip and will offer up some great foodie experiences in Phuket.
 If you want to explore the more city-like experience of Phuket I would recommend a night in Phuket old town.

 by Matt- Travel Tractions Marketing